Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Survival In-context

 \section{Survival In-context}

-Figure~\ref{fig:sic} overviews the proposed Survival In-Context (SIC) framework.
-We first present necessary background on survival analysis in~\ref{sic:sa}, followed by a detailed description of SIC’s two main components: synthesizing data using the survival prior in~\ref{sic:prior} and the in-context learning (ICL) architecture of our survival analysis model in~\ref{sic:icl}.
+Figure~\ref{fig:sic} overviews the proposed Survival In-Context (SIC) framework that consists of two main components: synthesizing data using the survival prior in~\ref{sic:prior} and the in-context learning (ICL) architecture of our survival analysis model in~\ref{sic:icl}.